A Guide To Your Prague Stag Weekend

 Where to Head...

-Zizkov is reputed to have more bars per capita than any other city in Europe.
-That fact alone makes it well worth a visit for any group of travelling stags.
+The cathedral district of Zizkov is reputed to have more bars per capita than any other city in Europe.
+And just the one fact alone makes it an important place of beer worship for any self-respecting stag party.

-Beer Spa – An entire spa where the treatments and therapies are all enhanced with beer.
-Now while you might think "Well that’s just a pub isn’t it?"
+Beer Spa – An entire spa where beer is used to help make you feel better.
+You might be thinking "Well that's just a pub isn't it?"
 No, this is a proper spa where you can actually sit in a bath of beer.
 Brilliant!
 Read more...